 Runtime Configuration

-Runtime sections control stateful gateway features: conversation loads, history persistence, memory recall, learning from past sessions, review execution, agent routing, content moderation, automatic provider selection, model listing, and response caching.
+Runtime sections control stateful gateway features: history persistence, agent routing, content moderation, automatic provider selection, model listing, and response caching.

 enabled: true